jpacheco008/caffeine_explorer/README.md

 ## Overview

 CAFFEINE EXPLORER is an app that allows the user to browse thru a selection of fictional coffees generated with Fakker.
-The user will be able to make an account and have more functionality avialable (create a favorites list, add, delete and edit coffees).
+The user will be able to make an account and have more functionality avialable (leave a comment on a coffee).

 <br>